 Other Cincinnati area hospitals, such as The Christ Hospital, Good Samaritan Hospital, University Hospital and the Children’s Hospital Medical Center are located within a 20-minute drive.

-There are excellent shopping facilities in Madeira and one need not leave the village for ordinary needs.
-There are branches of several major banks and many fine restaurants and local shops in the community.
+There are excellent shopping facilities in Madeira for ordinary needs.
+There are branches of several major banks and many restaurants and local shops in the community.
 Also, five minutes away is Kenwood Towne Centre and Sycamore Plaza.
 Besides branches of Cincinnati’s three largest department stores, Nordstrom’s, Macy’s and Dillard’s, there are 100+ smaller shops and restaurants in these malls.

 There are three parks located in Madeira.
 Sellman Park features a baseball diamond and soccer field, playground, tennis courts, basketball courts along with a picnic grove.
 McDonald Commons Park is 17 acres and has baseball and soccer fields, playground area, tennis, batting cage,and a picnic shelter.
 The Nelle V. Hosbrook Bird Sanctuary is a great place to walk or hike with its two-acre wooded setting and trails.
 Madeira has an attractive membership swim club and the 36-hole, private Kenwood Country Club is a short drive away.
 There are several school playgrounds that accommodate an abundant outdoor sports program in season.
 Tennis may be enjoyed at many outdoor courts as well as the air-conditioned private Camargo Racquet Club and the Camargo Club on Shawnee Run Road.
 Next door to there is a handball and paddleball court.
 Madeira is known for its festive 4th of July parade and people line up their chairs early to get a good seat to watch.
 The community also offers several festivals along Miami Road in the heart of downtown Madeira throughout the year.
 Residents enjoy concerts in the park during warmer months.